 Here's the thing as well: Online dating doesn't equal a lack of romance.
 How is meeting someone in a bar half tipsy on rosé more romantic than just swiping right because you liked the look of someone?
 Romance comes in all sorts of ways, such as when you surprise your partner to something they like, going out for a candle lit dinner and finishing it off with bowling and going to the arcade like you're both still sixteen.
 I don't think that because you met someone by sheer chance it's more romantic than exchanging a few flirty texts with someone before meeting up with them for a date.

 I also think any new thing that comes in will be quick to be accused of killing romance.
 Mobile phones and the internet have had the finger pointed at them for long enough, but we're all still getting in relationships and making babies, so what is the point that's trying to be made by nay-sayers?
+But we can date more locally, if you're looking to Date in Kent for example, you can find websites that are willing to accommodate.
+Online dating is great if you're looking to meet people far and wide, but also if you're looking to meet them up close too, and I'm sure that Kent Dating is a riveting experience for those of you seeking romance up close.

 In the modern age, I don't think that something as simple as online dating or dating apps is a strong enough trend to kill romance, in fact, I don't think that something like romance will ever die.
 The notion of what is deemed romantic may change over the course of time, because that's normal and our opinions on things do change as time passes by, but Tinder and it's sister apps, Match.com and it's fellow dating websites, they're just not strong enough to kill the notion of romance.